Looking for an IKEA dresser hack? This IKEA white dresser is transformed with paint and hardware. DIY instructions included.

 I paused and walked to the window and took a sip of coffee and closed my eyes.
 I wanted to remember this moment for the next few months of winter when I stop gazing in awe….

-Here’s a fun way to organize your scarves with this easy IKEA Dresser Hack.
+Here’s a fun way to organize your scarves with this easy IKEA white dresser hack.

 1. Start with a basic dresser

-I began the journey with an IKEA Rast Dresser.
+I began the journey with a Rast IKEA White Dresser.
 You can see the before here.

 2. Paint it Mindful Gray